color-tv/android-SampleApp/README.md

-# ColorTV Android TV/Amazon Fire TV SDK Demo App
+# ColorTV Android TV/Amazon Fire TV SDK Sample App

-This repository contains a demo application for the ColorTV SDK.
+This repository contains a sample application for the ColorTV SDK.
 It shows different ad formats and a proper way of implementing ColorTV SDK to an app.
 Use it as a reference to implement ColorTV SDK into your app.
 Below you can find a complete guide for integrating the SDK and using all of it's features.

 >**NOTE**
 >